caprica/picam/README.md

 No other dependencies are necessary.

-Since version 2+ of picam uses JNI directly via the [picam native library](https://github.com/caprica/picam-native) project.
+Since version 2+ of picam, JNI is used directly via the [picam native library](https://github.com/caprica/picam-native) project.

 You can build this library yourself, or use the pre-built shared library that is bundled in the picam jar file.